 God knows how to deal with the American believers, and with others who hold to this new “gospel” that has been put together by the carnal mind.
 God’s answer is fiery judgment that will divide between those who really love the Lord and those who are seeking to use God to obtain their own ends.

-Because we do not love the truth but have chosen to believe that God guarantees the future bliss of those who have made a "decision for Christ" and done little else, and who believe God will cast into the Lake of Fire basically righteous people who never had a chance to hear the Gospel because of the unwillingness of the believers to take up their cross and follow Jesus; because we believe in such unrighteousness God has sent a powerful delusion on us.
+We do not love the truth, but have chosen to believe that God guarantees the future bliss of those who have made a “decision for Christ” and done little else, and who believe God will cast into the Lake of Fire basically righteous people who never had a chance to hear the Gospel because of the unwillingness of the believers to take up their cross and follow Jesus.
+Because we believe in such unrighteousness, God has sent a powerful delusion on us (II Thessalonians 2:11).

 Maybe Peter is giving us the answer.
 Maybe if we, with God’s help, will add these virtues to our personality, we will become effective and productive in the knowledge of our Lord Jesus Christ.
 Maybe then our nearsightedness and blindness will be corrected and we will be able to read the New Testament without having to ignore most of the text because we have been “saved by grace.”

-If we would behold the land that is very far off, if we would see the King in His beauty, then we need to behave in such a manner that we can dwell in the very Presence of the Consuming Fire of Israel.
+If we wish to behold the land that is very far off, if we wish to see the King in His beauty, then we need to behave in such a manner that we can dwell in the very Presence of the Consuming Fire of Israel.